Event Agenda

 - What is the current barrier to scaling SAF in Europe?

-- With 69% of SAF feedstock imported in 2025, how can policy stabilise dependence on imports
+- With 69% of SAF feedstock imported in 2025, how can policy stablise dependence on imports

 - Do current national policies provide enough certainty for investors to commit capital?

-- Taking place in the networking zone — grab a drink and connect with industry peers
+Taking place in the networking zone, grab a drink and connect with the industry, and learn the key outcomes from today's discussion.

-- Do not miss the chance to join the launch and nominate industry leaders on our website
+Do not miss the chance to join the launch of our Sustainable Aviation Futures Trailblazer Awards, taking place at the Beurs van Berlage.
+Have your say in nominating industry leaders on our website.

 Main Conference Day 2

-Breakfast briefings, high-profile keynotes including live debates, airline power panels, and four parallel afternoon streams focused on global SAF markets, sustainability, and technical talks.
+Breakfast briefings, high-profile keynotes, a live debate and airline power panel, followed by four parallel afternoon streams focused on SAF scaling, book and claim, the global SAF landscape and technical talks.

 07:30 – 08:15 · Breakfast Briefings